mecid/mecid.github.io/_posts/2024-02-13-discovering-swift-algorithms-package.md

 ```

 As you can see in the example above, the *combinations* function takes only one parameter, defining the number of elements that it should use per combination.

+Today, we discovered only the visible part of Swift Algorithms iceberg.
+There are many things to learn, and I encourage you to check its documentation and replace your custom implementation with it.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!